-The LTC3838 is a controlled on-time, valley current mode step-down DC/DC dual controller with two channels operating out of phase.
+The LTC3839 is a controlled on-time, valley current mode step-down DC/DC single-output controller with two channels operating out of phase.
 Each channel drives both main and synchronous N-channel MOSFETs.
-The two channels can be either configured to two independently regulated outputs, or combined into a single output.

 The top MOSFET is turned on for a time interval determined by a one-shot timer.
 The duration of the one-shot timer is controlled to maintain a fixed switching frequency.
 As the top MOSFET is turned off, the bottom MOSFET is turned on after a small delay.
-The delay, or dead time, is to avoid both top and bottom MOSFETs being on at the same time, causing shoot-through current from V{IN} directly to power ground.
-The next switching cycle is initiated when the current comparator, I{CMP}, senses that inductor current falls below the trip level set by voltages at the ITH and V{BNG} pins.
+The delay, or dead time, is to avoid both top and bottom MOSFETs being on at the same time, causing shoot-through current from $V{IN}$ directly to power ground.
+The next switching cycle is initiated when the current comparator, ICMP, senses that inductor current falls below the trip level set by voltages at the ITH and $V{RNG}$ pins.
 The bottom MOSFET is turned off immediately and the top MOSFET on again, restarting the one-shot timer and repeating the cycle.
 In order to avoid shoot-through current, there is also a small dead-time delay before the top MOSFET turns on.
 At this moment, the inductor current hits its "valley" and starts to rise again.

 Inductor current is determined by sensing the voltage between SENSE+ and SENSE-, either by using an explicit resistor connected in series with the inductor or by implicitly sensing the inductor's DC resistive (DCR) voltage drop through an RC filter connected across the inductor.
-The trip level of the current comparator, I{CMP}, is proportional to the voltage at the ITH pin, with a zero-current threshold corresponding to an ITH voltage of around 0.8V.
+The trip level of the current comparator, ICMP, is proportional to the voltage at the ITH pin, with a zero-current threshold corresponding to an ITH voltage of around 0.8V.

 The error amplifier (EA) adjusts this ITH voltage by comparing the feedback signal to the internal 0.6V reference voltage.
-On Channel 1, the difference amplifier (DIFFAMP) converts the differential feedback signal ($V{OUTSENSE1}^+ - V{OUTSENSE1}^-$) to a single-ended input for the EA; Channel 2 uses V{FB2} directly with respect to SGND.
+The difference amplifier (DIFFAMP) converts the differential feedback signal ( $V{OUTSENSE}^+ - V{OUTSENSE}^-$ ) to a single-ended input for the EA.
 Output voltage is regulated so that the feedback voltage is equal to the internal 0.6V reference.
 If the load current increases/decreases, it causes a momentary drop/rise in the differential feedback voltage relative to the reference.
 The EA then moves ITH voltage, or inductor valley current setpoint, higher/lower until the average inductor current again matches the load current, so that the output voltage comes back to the regulated voltage.

-The LTC3838 features a detect transient (DTR) pin to detect "load-release", or a transient where the load current suddenly drops, by monitoring the first derivative of the ITH voltage.
+The LTC3839 features a detect transient (DTR) pin to detect "load-release", or a transient where the load current suddenly drops, by monitoring the first derivative of the ITH voltage.
 When detected, the bottom gate (BG) is turned off and inductor current flows through the body diode in the bottom MOSFET, allowing the SW node voltage to drop below PGND by the body diode's forward-conduction voltage.
-This creates a more negative differential voltage ($V{SW} - V{OUT}$) across the inductor, allowing the inductor current to drop faster to zero, thus creating less overshoot on V{OUT} .
+This creates a more negative differential voltage ( $V{SW} - V{OUT}$ ) across the inductor, allowing the inductor current to drop faster to zero, thus creating less overshoot on $V{OUT}$ .
 See Load-Release Transient Detection in Applications Information for details.